Unmaiye Un Vilai Enna?: Plot

 A priest takes all possible steps to save a young man from conviction for a murder he committed to save a married woman from a womaniser.
 The priest stands up to his call as a minister of God and keeps to himself what the accused told him in private confession.
 He even hides that man from the police until he collects the necessary evidence to disclose the circumstances that led to the murder.
-He succeeds in his endeavour, risking his reputation, even his job and eventually his life.
+He succeeds in his endeavour, risking his reputation, his job and eventually his life.